How To Discipline Your Child In Public

 Avoid using harsh words such as “stupid” or “useless” as you are only belittling your child which in turn will cause him or her to become rebellious.

 Although knowing how to empathize with your child is important, sticking to your guns is also equally important.
-Once you let them know about the consequences of their bad behavior, it is needed for you to follow through with the punishment and make sure it is immediate.
+Once you let them know about the consequences of their bad behaviour, it is needed for you to follow through with the punishment and make sure it is immediate.

 Telling them that they are in trouble once you get home brings no benefit as chances are they have already forgotten why they are being punished in the first place.
 Thus, the punishment will also not have much of an effect on them.